-Camp Hill PS will provide and maintain at least two Asthma Emergency Kits.
-One kit will be kept on school premises at first aid room, and one will be a mobile kit for activities such as:
+Camp Hill Primary School will provide and maintain at least two Asthma Emergency Kits.
+One kit will be kept on school premises at the first aid room, and one will be a mobile kit for activities such as:

 - yard duty - camps and excursions.